 It does provide some flexibility into your diet that can be beneficial from an adherence and mental standpoint; two overlooked factors in successful long-term dieting.

 The key phrase here is 'long term.'
 Short, dramatic transformations in regular people very rarely come from adopting an IIFYM approach.

-If long-term maintenance and slower results were the aims, then allowing a more ‘flexible’ approach whereby including ‘treats’ now and then can help ensure adherence.
+If long-term maintenance and slower results were the aims, then you could allow a more ‘flexible’ approach with the occasional 'treat' to help ensure adherence.

 We like to call this 'sensible eating.'

 The second instance whereby including some elements of IIFYM works well is for our muscle-building clients who are pushing the ceiling when it comes to calorie intake.